 Upon successful completion of this course, you will be able to:

-- Identify the major and minor commercial crops available on the market
+- Identify the history, origin, economic importance and factors affecting the growth of major and minor commercial crops available on the market

-- Calculate appropriate quantities of material to grow and maintain greenhouse crops
+- Determine appropriate quantities and requirements of nutrients, growing media, plant growth regulators and other materials to grow and maintain greenhouse crops

-- Assess plant material quality and select the best strategy to make improvements
+- Assess plant health, conduct analytical testing and select the best strategy to make improvements

 - This course is intended for adult learners who are at least 18 years of age.